memmett/PyWENO/docs/download.rst

 To install PyWENO, please download, build, and install from source (there aren't any prebuilt packages).

+Packaged source distributions are available on the `PyWENO download page`_.

 The latest source distribution is available in either zip_ or tar_ format.
 You can also obtain the source code on GitHub through the `PyWENO project page`_.
 You can clone the project by running::